05 Aug How To Make The Perfect Salad

 The first thing you need is a protein source to turn your salad into a satisfying dish that will fill you up until your next meal.
 Hard boiled organic eggs are a great choice.
 Alongside other animal proteins like fish and meat, they are a complete protein (meaning they contain all nine essential amino acids), with a large egg delivering around seven grams of protein.
 Other great options are organic meat, fish, seafood or tofu or tempeh.

 Fats have many important roles in the body.
 They are essential for helping us absorb fat soluble nutrients – vitamins A, D, K and E – as well as playing key roles in cell growth and renewal.
 Don’t make the mistake of avoiding fats for health reasons – just make sure you’re picking the right ones.
-Fats are also often amongst the tastiest additions to your salad, with avocados, seeds, unroasted nuts and cold pressed oils (particularly olive, rapeseed and flax) amongst the best sources.
+Fats are also often amongst the tastiest additions to your salad, with avocados, seeds, unroasted nuts and cold pressed oils.
+Extra virgin olive oil has many well established health benefits and makes for a simple dressing all by itself.

 An optional addition to your salad, choose whole, unrefined carbs that provide vitamins and minerals which white, refined versions are often stripped of.
 Brown rice, new or sweet potatoes and pulses are all good options.
 Pulses like beans, lentils and chickpeas are also a great source of fibre for supporting healthy digestive function.